 If, however, the available evidence suggests that you are likely to be convicted, consenting may be the better option.
 This way, a conviction will lead to less severe sentencing, and can even open the possibility of alternative sentencing.
 In some instances, it may even be possible to avoid a criminal record.

-Before agreeing to any deal, consenting to charges, or speaking to the police, your best bet is to talk to a Toronto criminal defence lawyer.
-Your lawyer will help you understand your charges, what the statute of limitations on the criminal charges you are facing are, your options, and the potential consequences.
+Before agreeing to any plea deal, consenting to charges, or speaking to the police, you, should speak an experienced Toronto criminal defence lawyer and get legal advice.
+Your criminal lawyer will help you understand your charges, what the statute of limitations are on you criminal cases, your legal options, and the possible range of consequences.
 Do not take that leap, without understanding what you’re jumping into.

 William Jaksa is an experienced criminal defence lawyer who will help protect your rights and interests.
 Book a consultation today.